orocos/rtt_ros_integration/README.md

 Orocos target- and package-definition macros like `orocos_executable()`, `orocos_library()` and `orocos_generate_package()`.

-The Orocos package-locating macro `orocos_find_package(pkg-name)` will find both Orocos-based packages and normal pkg-config-based packages.
-See the Orocos RTT documentation for more info.
+Also, while the `orocos_find_package()` macro can be used to find both Orocos-based packages and normal pkg-config-based packages, you should only use it for Orocos-based packages.
+You should use the normal CMake and Catkin mechanisms for all non-Orocos dependencies.

 To build components, libraries, typekits, and other Orocos plugins, use the standard `orocos_*()` CMake macros.
-Then to make these available to other packages at build-time, declare an Orocos package at the end of your CMakeLists.txt file:
+Then to make these available to other packages at build-time (through `orocos_find_package()`), declare an Orocos package at the end of your CMakeLists.txt file:

 ```cmake
 orocos_generate_package(DEPENDS some-other-oro-pkg)
 ```

+See the Orocos RTT documentation for more info on these macros.

 **NOTE:** You still need to call `find_package(catkin ...)` and `catkin_package(...)` for non-orocos dependencies and targets, but you shuold use the `orocos_*()` CMake macros for orocos code.
-Also, you still need to put the names of orocos packages in your package.xml files to enforce peoper build ordering.
+Also, you still need to list the names of orocos packages as `<build_depend>` dependencies in your package.xml files to enforce peoper build ordering.

 ### Dynamically Loading ROS-Based Orocos Plugins